-It is important to remember that when smoking in public, it may be assumed that you are using it for recreational use, which is illegal on a Federal Level.
+No. It is important to remember that when smoking in public, it may be assumed that you are using it for recreational use, which is illegal on a Federal Level.
 It is advised to consume your medicine responsibly, in the safety of your home or a private residence.
 Also, the laws of Minnesota require you to store your marijuana in a secure, locked place.

-What are the Current Minnesota Laws?
+What are the Current Minnesota Laws regarding marijuana?